Prenatal Vitamins: What you need to know!

 Calcium - 1,000mg/daywhile pregnant (same as women who aren't pregnant, but still very important)

 B12- 2.2 mcg/day while pregnant (increased from 2.0mcg/day before preg.)

 Omega-3s (DHA and EPA) - 200mg/day while pregnant of DHA and 200mg/day while pregnant of EPA

-We recommend finding a vitamin that has acceptable amounts of these nutrients, focusing on finding one that is not a gummy -- because 'they' are unable to add iron to gummy vitamins due to science-- DM for more info, we swear we're telling the truth!
+We recommend finding a vitamin that has acceptable amounts of these nutrients, focusing on finding one that is not a gummy -- because we are unable to add iron to gummy vitamins -- DM for more info, we swear we're telling the truth!
 Also, not all prenatal vitamins have omega's added--so make sure your vitamin includes them before purchasing.

 NatureMade Prenatals + DHA